-New Master Fader app releases may be downloaded and installed directly from the iOS device via the App Store or via iTunes on Mac or PC: Master Fader
+New Master Fader app releases may be downloaded and installed directly from the Play Store (Android device) or the App Store (iOS device).

 If you don't know the version you are currently using, go to Tools > Help > About on the app.
 The version is listed near the top of the screen.